Yale Drama Series Playwriting Competition 2021 for Emerging playwrights (prize of $10,000)

 - The Yale Drama Series reserves the right of the judge to not choose a winner for any given year of the competition and reserves the right to determine the ineligibility of a winner, in keeping with the spirit of the competition, and based upon the accomplishments of the author.

-The Yale Drama Series Competition strongly urges applicants to submit their scripts electronically, but if that is impossible, we will accept hardcopies.
+The Yale Drama Series Competition strongly urges applicants to submit their scripts electronically, but if that is impossible, they will accept hardcopies.

 Send the manuscript to Yale Drama Series, P.O.
 Box 209040, New Haven, CT 06520-9040.

-For more information, visit Yale Drama Series’ Playwriting Competition.
+For more information, visit Yale Drama Series Competition.